zydou/arti/doc/dev/rpc-book/src/rpc-connect-spec.md

    or a file that the connect point mentions, contains a shell expansion string with a variable that does not exist.
+ - The connect file contains an address with an unrecognized schema.
+ - The connect file contains an address that cannot be parsed.
+   (*Note: We may change this to abort in the future.*)
  - A `socket` IP address in a connect point is not localhost.

 The following errors are not tolerated;